Le Train Bleu (restaurant)

 Le Train Bleu ("The Blue Train") is a restaurant located in the hall of the Gare de Lyon railway station in Paris, France.
 It was designated a Monument Historique in 1972.

 The restaurant was originally created for the Exposition Universelle (1900).
 Each ornate dining room is themed to represent cities and regions of France and they are decorated with 41 paintings by some of the most popular artists of that time.

 Initially called "Buffet de la Gare de Lyon", it was renamed "Le Train Bleu" in 1963, after the famous train of the same name.
-The restaurant's food menu is based on traditional French cuisine.